aguirremac/aguirremac/README.md

 <p align="left">  <h3><b> Bag Corner - Ecommerce FrontEnd App</b></h3>
 <p> <a href="">Live Demo</a> | <a href="https://github.com/macagr17/react-BagCorner-project">Code</a></p>
-  <p>A new e-commerce solution built with React and Tailwind.
-Our front-end features clean, efficient code for seamless navigation and a superior shopping experience.</p>
+  <p>An e-commerce solution with clean, efficient code and seamless navigation, providing a superior shopping experience.
+Built using React and TailwindCSS, our front-end technology, utilizing functional components and hooks, delivers an unparalleled user experience.</p>

    </p>